Lead Magnets You Can Create With Minimum to No Investment

 Generally, people tend to download them because they are detailed and informative as compared to let’s say a cheat sheet or a checklist.
 So, if you are writing one then it is important you focus on one SPECIFIC problem and provide an answer to readers who are still at the top-of-the-funnel.
 Moreover, keep it interactive by using images, graphics and using a more engaging tone of voice.
 Wondering where to begin?
 Recycle your best content and blogs.
 You will be ready with an e-book in no time!

 Here’s an example of how Jeff Bullas makes a strong case for his ebook by telling people that this ebook has the “exact tactics” he used to attract 5 million visitors a year!
 The value proposition is quite clear, supported by numbers.

 Guides are similar to e-books except they are lengthier.
 But, as of now, there’s no fixed formula to its size because we’ve seen “ultimate guides” which are quite detailed and include explanations with screenshots and step-by-step instruction and also mini-guides that are concise.
 According to Hubspot, “an Ultimate Guide is a comprehensive collection of the best articles about a particular subject.
 The main difference between this and a mini ebook is that you are not recycling posts from your own blog but rather linking directly to other sites.
 In any case, their purpose remains the same i.e. serve as a TOFU lead magnet and educate users.

 Here’s an example of a guide from HubSpot.
 The copy on the landing page says that it has been downloaded by over 54,000 marketers and that it has free and invaluable advice from best-selling author David Meerman Scott!
 Enough social proof to make people download the guide anyway!

-Another example of guide on Lithium’s website.
+Another example of a guide on Lithium’s website.
 It clearly states what the user will learn from this guide.
 Also, the copy addresses the prospects directly by using pronouns like “you” and “yours”, hence persuasive.